PhilipFlyvholm/CustomCobbleGen/README.md

 - Disable worlds
 - Confirm buy GUI
 - Placeholder API support
+- Money, XP and Items requirements for buying tiers

 ### Future features:
-- Payment with Items instead of money
 - The ability to only have ranked tiers
 - Island level requirements